-Parrots have sensitive respiratory systems and can quickly die from inhaling toxic substances.
-One of the most serious types of toxicosis, called Teflon poisoning, comes from non-stick cookware.
+Parrots have sensitive respiratory systems and can die suddenly from inhaling toxic substances.
+One of the most serious types of toxicosis, called Teflon poisoning, is due to non-stick cookware.

 What Is Teflon Poisoning in Birds?

 Teflon poisoning (PTFE poisoning) seriously impacts the respiratory system of avian species.